Dean-Mind/ViuWi/docs/CODERABBIT_FIXES_SUMMARY.md

 - `feature_product_catalog`: `boolean NOT NULL DEFAULT false`
 - `feature_order_management`: `boolean NOT NULL DEFAULT false`
 - `feature_payment_system`: `boolean NOT NULL DEFAULT false`

+**Note**: The backfill step is idempotent and safe to run multiple times across different environments.
+It only updates rows where NULL values exist, making it safe for production deployments.

 ### State Synchronization
 ```typescript